 I was writing and I thought, “Well, I have got to at least say something at the beginning of the book on how we know the Bible is true, how we know it is the word of God, how we can put any confidence in it so that we are warranted in spending so much time trying to look at the book.”
 That initial question took over.
 It just took over, and that is what the book is about.
 And if I were to title the book now it would be A Peculiar Glory: How the Christian Scriptures Reveal That They Are True or something like that.
 This idea of a peculiar glory is the new and fresh thing.

-So I tell my story in the book, my story with the Bible, my whole life from six years old until today on my life with the Bible.
+So I tell my story in the book, my story with the Bible — my whole life, from six years old until today, on my life with the Bible.
 That is a chapter in the book.
-And the fresh thing about that chapter is, I don’t talk about how I managed to hold on to a view of the Bible through college and seminary and German liberal graduate school.
-And my answer is, I didn’t hold on to a view of the Bible.
-A view through the Bible held on to me.
+And the fresh thing about that chapter is that I don’t talk about how I managed to hold on to a view of the Bible through college and seminary and German liberal graduate school.
+I didn’t hold on to a view of the Bible; a view through the Bible held on to me.

 Third question: How do you know the gospel is a divine reality from God?
-Answer: 2 Corinthians 4.
-There is a light of the gospel of the glory of Christ that, when God overcomes Satan’s blinding, you see the glory and you know.
+Answer: there is a light of the gospel of the glory of Christ that, when God overcomes Satan’s blinding, you see the glory and you know (2 Corinthians 4:6).

 And all I did in this book was ask the fourth question: Is that way of answering the question of nature, Jesus, and the gospel also applied to Scripture?
-And, of course, I am not new in this, because the Westminster Larger Catechism says, “How doth it appear that the Scriptures are the Word of God?”
-We are going to pick out one phrase.
-Answer: “The Scriptures manifest themselves to be the Word of God by the scope of the whole, which is to give all glory to God.”
+And, of course, I am not new in this, because the Westminster Larger Catechism says, “How doth it appear that the Scriptures are the word of God?”
+And one phrase in the answer says, “The Scriptures manifest themselves to be the word of God by the scope of the whole, which is to give all glory to God.”
 And in one way, that’s the theme of my book.
-I just tried to write 300 pages about that sentence.
+I just tried to write three hundred pages about that sentence.